Trinity: Holy Spirit in the New Testament

-Prior Jewish theology held that the Spirit is merely the divine presence of God himself, whereas orthodox Christian theology holds that the Holy Spirit is a distinct person of God himself.
+Prior Israelite theology held that the Spirit is merely the divine presence of God himself, whereas orthodox Christian theology holds that the Holy Spirit is a distinct person of God the Father himself.
 This development begins early in the New Testament, as the Spirit of God receives much more emphasis and description comparably than it had in earlier Jewish writing.
 Whereas there are 75 references to the Spirit within the Old Testament and 35 identified in the non-biblical Dead Sea Scrolls, the New Testament, despite its significantly shorter length, mentions the Spirit 275 times.
 In addition to its larger emphasis and importance placed on the Spirit in the New Testament, the Spirit is also described in much more personalized and individualized terms than earlier.
-Larry Hurtado writes;
+Larry Hurtado writes:

-The Holy Spirit is described as God in the book of the Acts of the ApostlesBut Peter said, “Ananias, why has Satan filled your heart to lie to the Holy Spirit and to keep back for yourself part of the proceeds of the land?
-4 While it remained unsold, did it not remain your own?
-And after it was sold, was it not at your disposal?
-Why is it that you have contrived this deed in your heart?
-You have not lied to man but to God.”
-Acts 5:3-4Peter first says Ananias is lying to the Holy Spirit, he then says he is lying to God.